This week it’s Sugar Awareness Week.

 When I knew I had Candida, I took a long hard look at the what I had in my kitchen cupboards and on the supermarket shelves.

-Baby formula milk contains sugar, my usual stock food items ALL contained sugar in some shape or form.
+Baby formula milk contains sugar, my usual stock food items ALL contained sugar disguised.

 What hope is there of cracking the sugar epidemic?